cfrBernard/GitHub-Follower-Management/README.md

 - **Authenticated users**: 5000 requests/hour
 - **Unauthenticated users**: 60 requests/hour

-**Example**: For 150 followers, 120 following, and actions like following 10 new users and unfollowing 5, only 24 requests are used—well within the authenticated limit.
+> **Example**: For 150 followers, 120 following, and actions like following 10 new users and unfollowing 5, only 24 requests are used—well within the authenticated limit.

+---

 ## License:
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE.md) file for details.

 ---

-**Note**: A MacOS version will be released in the future.
+> **Note**: A MacOS version will be released in the future.
 Maybe..